HenrikJoreteg/human-javascript/ch04 - organizing your code.md

   // server or do anything other than edit clientside code in your project.
   developmentMode: true,

-  // these are the regular JavaScript files (not written in commonJS style)
+  // These are the regular JavaScript files (not written in commonJS style)
   // that we want to include in our application.
 These all live in clientapp/libraries
   // and will be concatenated in the order listed.
   libraries: [